Travis

 • 0: Represents a build that has completed successfully

-• 1: Represents a build that has not yet completed or has completed and failed
+• 1: Represents a build that has not yet been completed or has completed and failed

 Additionally a message will be present in the status_message/result_message fields that further describe the status of the build.